homayoun-afshari/interferers-dos-attack/README.md

-# jammer-attacks
+# Interferers DoS Attacks
-A small MATLAB framework to simulate drone DoS attack by jammers.
+A small MATLAB framework to simulate DoS attacks caused by interferers.